Our Verdict

 Common questions about this comparison

-HelloBaby features remote pan, tilt, and zoom functionality, allowing you to adjust the camera's view without entering the room.
-Babysense lacks this remote control capability.
+Only the HelloBaby monitor features remote pan, tilt, and zoom (PTZ) functionality, allowing you to adjust the camera's view from the parent unit.
+The Babysense cameras lack this feature.

 Explore Other Categories